Homogeneity: Abstract

 \section{Abstract}

-The four types of homogeneity—additive, multiplicative, exponential, and logarithmic—are generalized as transformations describing how a function ff changes under scaling or shifting of its arguments.
+The four types of homogeneity - additive, multiplicative, exponential, and logarithmic - are generalized as transformations describing how a function changes under scaling or shifting of its arguments.
 These generalized homogeneity functions capture different scaling behaviors and establish fundamental properties of $f$.

-Such properties include how homogeneity is preserved under function operations and how it determines the transformation behavior of related constructions like quotient functions.
+Such properties include how homogeneity is preserved under function operations and how it determines the transformation behavior of related constructions like Cauchy quotients.
 This framework extends the classical concept of homogeneity to a wider class of functional symmetries, providing a unified approach to analyzing scaling properties in various mathematical contexts.

 \QTP{Body Math} $ $